ZunoTales - Magical Storytelling for Kids

 • new vocabulary in context

-This is a great age for gentle moral stories, personalized adventures, and early learning quests.
+This is a great age for gentle moral stories for kids, personalized adventures, and early learning quests.

 Older children can handle more layered stories.
 They often enjoy characters who wrestle with motivation, responsibility, friendship, fairness, and identity.